borfebor/alpaca_proteomics/my-project/docs/abs_quant.md

 ## Introduction

 Absolute proteome quantification refers to the precise determination of the absolute concentrations of proteins within a biological sample.
 This approach contrasts with relative quantification methods, which measure changes in protein abundance between different conditions without providing exact concentration values.
-Absolute quantification is achieved through techniques such as mass spectrometry, often involving the use of stable isotope-labeled standards.
+Absolute quantification is achieved through techniques such as mass spectrometry, often involving the use of standards of known concentration.

 ## Relevance of Absolute Quantification

-Understanding the absolute amounts of proteins is crucial for several reasons:
+Determining absolute amounts of proteins is crucial for several reasons:

 - **Systems Biology Modeling:** Accurate protein concentrations are essential for constructing quantitative models of cellular processes, enabling a deeper understanding of biological systems.